 More from Red Devil Armada

-- Manchester United set to make a shock move for former star
+- Manchester United to pull out of a deal for Premier League star in shock move

 These weakness are clearly in the finishing department as well as holding the ball in midfield, both demonstrated to frustrating effect in the 1-1 stalemate against Southampton.